About Us

 The Leader in Behavioral Health Discovery & Innovation Since 1961

 At Compass Behavioral Health, our mission is to realign individuals towards the right direction to recovery and balance.
 We offer a wide variety of quality and professional services.
-Each program is designed to help achieve optimal social and emotional wellbeing for the entire individual.
-As a leader in helping others discover improved behavioral health, we are constantly evolving with the needs of our supportive community, which expands throughout 13 counties in Southwest Kansas.
+As a leader in helping others discover improved behavioral health, we constantly evolve with the needs of our supportive community, which expands throughout 13 counties in Southwest Kansas.
 Compass serves the following 13 counties: Finney, Ford, Grant, Gray, Greeley, Hamilton, Hodgeman, Kearny, Lane, Morton, Scott, Stanton, and Wichita.

 We are built on a foundation of compassion, and believe it is our purpose to: